 The gestalt philosophy rejects the notion that any one particular trait, episode, or indeed a diagnosis could define a person.
 Instead, their total self must be explored, discovered, and confronted.
 As they encounter and gain awareness of other parts of themselves, individuals can take greater responsibility for themselves and hopefully gain a greater sense of what they can do for themselves and others.

 Instead of simply talking, clients in gestalt therapy are often encouraged to engage in intellectual and physical experiences that can include role-playing, re-enactment, or artistic exercises like drawing and painting.
 In this way, clients can learn to become more aware of their thoughts and actions, of how negative thought patterns and behaviors may be blocking their self-awareness and making them unhappy, and how they can change.

 Gestalt therapy can help clients with issues such as anxiety, depression, low self-esteem, relationship difficulties, and even some physical concerns such as migraines, ulcerative colitis, and back spasms.
 People who are interested in working on their self-awareness but may not understand the role they play in their own unhappiness and discomfort could be good candidates for gestalt therapy.
 Gestalt techniques are sometimes used in combination with dance, art, drama, body work, and other therapies.

 What to Expect

-A gestalt therapist focuses on what is happening in the moment and finding solutions in the present time.
-For examples, rather than discuss why something happened in the past, the therapist will encourage you to re-enact the moment and discuss how it feels right now.
-In other words, you will be asked to experience your feelings, rather than simply talk about them.
-The therapist will ask you questions like, “What’s going on in this moment?” or “How does this make you feel now?”
+A gestalt therapist focuses on what is happening in the moment and finding solutions in the present.
+For example, rather than discuss why something happened to you in the past, the therapist might encourage you to re-enact the moment and discuss how it feels right now—in other words, actually to experience those feelings rather than just talking about them.
+The therapist may ask questions like, “What’s going on in this moment?” or “How does this make you feel now?”

 How It Works